Analysis | Joe Biden’s very un-2020 campaign

 “Whatever the position I take on that, that will become the issue,” he said.
 “The issue is the American people should speak.
 You should go out and vote.”

 The posture was also evident at an NBC News town hall on Monday night.
-Even as critics have excoriated the White House for not being more forthcoming about President Trump’s health after his coronavirus diagnosis, Biden made a point to allow that there are certain instances in which such things shouldn’t be disclosed, including for national security.
+Even as critics have excoriated the White House for not being more forthcoming about Trump’s health after his coronavirus diagnosis, Biden made a point to allow that there are certain instances in which such things shouldn’t be disclosed, including for national security.

 He even declined to too harshly judge the man on the hot seat right now, White House physician Sean Conley.
 Despite Conley practically admitting that he misled people or at least deliberately withheld information about Trump’s condition, Biden suggested he was willing to give Conley the benefit of the doubt.